 Sunny windows are a wonderful addition to their room—but there is one drawback.
 They're sunny.
-Watching television, eating dinner, or even just holding a casual conversation all increase a difficulty level when you're busy shading your eyes.
+Watching television, eating dinner, or even just holding a casual conversation all increase in difficulty when you're busy shading your eyes.
 Tone down the brightness with luxurious gauzy curtains perfectly sized to your window in a neutral shade.
-White curtains may be the most modern—as seen in this fashion designer slash priest's German apartment showcased on Organized Home, but any toned-down shade will temper the sun.Continue to 3 of 14 below.
+White curtains may be the most modern, but any toned-down shade will temper the sun.Continue to 3 of 14 below.

 03 of 14